alfredbaudisch/pardall_markdown/README.md

   # definitely want this as `true`.
   convert_internal_links_to_live_links: true,

-  # Callback to be called everytime the content and the indexes are rebuilt.
+  # Callback to be called every time the content and the indexes are rebuilt.
   #
   # For example, you can put a reference to a function that calls Endpoint.broadcast!:
   # notify_content_reloaded: &MyPhoenixApp.content_reloaded/0